mohitrai810/Sort-craftt/README.md

-# Sorting Algorithm Explainer
+# Sort Craft

 ## Project Overview
-Sorting Algorithm Explainer is an interactive web application designed to help users understand and visualize various sorting algorithms.
+Sort Craft Explainer is an interactive web application designed to help users understand and visualize various sorting algorithms.
 The application demonstrates five fundamental sorting algorithms: Merge Sort, Bubble Sort, Insertion Sort, Counting Sort, and Radix Sort.
 Each algorithm is illustrated with step-by-step animations and detailed explanations to facilitate a deeper understanding of how they work.

 ## Features
 - **Visual Animations**: Step-by-step animations for each sorting algorithm.